jacebenson/cedar/docs/docs/server-file.md

 :::note Fastify encapsulation

 Fastify is built around the concept of [encapsulation](https://fastify.dev/docs/latest/Reference/Encapsulation/).
-It is important to note that redwood's API plugin cannot be mutated after it is registered, see [here](https://fastify.dev/docs/latest/Reference/Plugins/#asyncawait).
+It is important to note that CedarJS's API plugin cannot be mutated after it is registered, see [here](https://fastify.dev/docs/latest/Reference/Plugins/#asyncawait).
 This is why you must use the `configureApiServer` option to do as shown above.

 :::